-The Israeli government has announced its intentions to formally annex parts of the West Bank in July 2020—with the explicit support of the U.S. Administration.
+The Israeli government announced its intentions to formally annex parts of the West Bank in July 2020—with the explicit support of the current U.S. Administration.
 If carried out, this unilateral move will further endanger the lives and livelihoods of Palestinians, while foreclosing options for a secure and viable resolution to the Israeli-Palestinian conflict.

 Specifically, unilateral Israeli annexation will destroy any hope of establishing an independent Palestinian state.
 It will formally and indefinitely entrench extreme injustice for Palestinians in the West Bank, the Gaza Strip, and beyond.
 Israel will likely face increased insecurity as well as international scorn and isolation, including from once enthusiastic supporters.

 These Frequently Asked Questions provide a deep dive into the issue, its implications, and how Pro-Israeli, Pro-Palestinian, Pro-Peace Americans should respond.
 Click below to find information and analysis on the following.

 1) What is annexation and what is Israel trying to annex?

 2) Is annexation legal?

 3) Which areas of land would be annexed and why are they important?

 4) But aren’t Israeli settlements in the West Bank already part of Israel?

 5) What are the reasons Israel gives for wanting to annex the West Bank?

 6) What reasons do Palestinians and the international community give for opposing annexation?